The Exodus Road: TraffickWatch Academy: Brazil

 In partnership with the government of Amazonas, TER developed a specialized, in-depth version of TraffickWatch Academy to provide thousands of civil police with counter-trafficking training in Brazil.

 Intervention

 The Exodus Road's intervention programs have been in operation since 2012 and focus on training local investigators to pose as clients in brothels.
 These undercover operatives identify victims and build case files that are then delivered to law enforcement.
 With this information, TER plans raids in partnership with local law enforcement to arrest the alleged traffickers.

 DELTA Team

 The Exodus Road primarily supports local law enforcement in evidence gathering for cases of human trafficking.
 Working with teams of nationals, the organization deploys trained and highly vetted volunteers known as DELTA Team to help with identifying current victims, gathering intelligence, building evidence packages for police, and supporting operations.

-David Zach, lead vocalist and guitarist of the Christian rock band Remedy Drive, has been on several deployments with the organization's DELTA Team.

-Renée Brinkerhoff, race car driver and founder of 501(c) organization Valkyrie Gives, has also participated in undercover operations with The Exodus Road.
+The Exodus Road also has a DELTA Silver team, a cyber investigations team made up of volunteer cyber analytics experts.
+They gather evidence of suspected trafficking to deliver to law enforcement.